mpv-player/mpv/DOCS/man/vo.rst

     ``--vo-image-outdir=<dirname>``
         Specify the directory to save the image files to (default: ``./``).

-``wayland`` (Wayland only)
-    Wayland shared memory video output as fallback for ``gpu``.

-    .. note:: This driver is for compatibility with systems that don't provide working OpenGL drivers.

-    The following global options are supported by this video output:

-    ``--vo-wayland-alpha``
-        Use a buffer format that supports videos and images with alpha information
-    ``--vo-wayland-rgb565``
-        Use RGB565 as buffer format.
-This format is implemented on most platforms, especially on embedded where it is far more efficient then RGB8888.
-    ``--vo-wayland-triple-buffering``
-        Use 3 buffers instead of 2.
-This can lead to more fluid playback, but uses more memory.

 ``opengl-cb``
     For use with libmpv direct OpenGL embedding; useless in any other contexts.
     (See ``<mpv/opengl_cb.h>``.)